You are here

 At a ceremony reopening the Chesterfield, a 286,000-square foot property on Main Street originally built for the manufacturing of Leggett & Myers cigarettes, Duke President Vince Price joined city and business leaders celebrating the building’s conversion into a modern facility focusing on life science research that is likely to produce new products that can directly benefit society.

 Duke is an institutional sponsor of the renovation process and is leasing about 100,000 square feet in the building for research labs, of which Duke Engineering faculty will occupy 35,000.
-Moving into the Chesterfield building in January 2018 are Mike Lynch (BME), Adam Wax (BME), Ken Gall (MEMS), Christine Payne (MEMS), and Jeff Glass (ECE), with Jungsang Kim (ECE) and Ken Brown (ECE) to follow later in the spring.
+Moving into the Chesterfield building in January 2018 are Mike Lynch (BME), Adam Wax (BME), Ken Gall (MEMS), Christine Payne (MEMS), David Brady (ECE) and Jeff Glass (ECE), with Jungsang Kim (ECE) and Ken Brown (ECE) to follow later in the spring.
 The Chesterfield building will also feature the BriDGE – a BME start-up incubator envisioned by BME Chair Ashutosh Chilkoti.
 The space will support the translation of research discoveries into entrepreneurial endeavors by providing laboratory and office space to students, faculty and alumni.

 “This historic building, which stood vacant and menacing for decades, today anchors a thriving innovation and bioengineering community in the heart of Durham,” Price said at the ceremony.
 “The research that goes on here – in the very real estate that once housed the tobacco companies that drove Durham’s first economic boom – is already helping to revitalize the region and improve or save countless lives.